Liouville PDE-based sliced-Wasserstein flow: Liouville PDE-based sliced Wasserstein barycenter

-\end{theorem} The proof is in the Appendix.
-For its proof, following that of \cite{liutkus2019}, we use the technique introduced in \cite{jordan1998}: we first prove the existence of a generalized minimizing movement scheme by showing that the solution curve $(\mu_t)_t$ is a limit of the solution of a time-discretized problem.
-Then we prove that the curve $(\rho_t)_t$ solves the PDE given in (\ref{Fokker_Planck_SW_Barycenter}).
-Interestingly, the total drift term $v(x, \mu_t)$ is essentially the total superposition of individual Kantrorovitch potentials from empirical distributions specified to each sensitive attribute in the sense of linearity.
+in a weak sense.
+Here, $\Delta$ denotes the Laplacian operator, $\nabla \cdot$ the divergence operator, and $\psi_{s, t, \theta}$ denotes the Kantorovich potential between $\theta_{\sharp}^*\mu_t$ and $\theta_{\sharp}^*\nu_{f^*|s}$. \end{theorem} The proof is in the Appendix.
+For its proof, following that of \citet{liutkus2019}, we use the technique introduced by \citet{jordan1998}: We first prove the existence of a generalized minimizing movement scheme by showing that the solution curve $(\mu_t)_t$ is a limit of the solution of a time-discretized problem.
+Then we prove that the curve $(\rho_t)_t$ solves the PDE given in (\ref{Fokker_Planck_SW_Barycenter}). \emph{The drift term $v(x, \mu_t)$ is essentially the total superposition of individual Kantorovich potentials from empirical distributions specified to each sensitive attribute in the sense of linearity.}